dmitriyshub/ocp-kdump/docs/KDUMP_INTRO_README.md

 ## Minimize Core Dump Files

 The `kdump` service uses a `core_collector` program to capture the crash dump image.
-In rhel, the `makedumpfile` utility is the default `core_collector`.
+In rhel based operating systems the `makedumpfile` utility is the default `core_collector`.
 It helps shrink the dump file by:

 - Compressing the size of a crash dump file and copying only necessary pages using various `dump_levels`
 - Excluding unnecessary crash dump pages